 What percentage of a software development budget should be testing debugging?

-The time and effort to test your software depends on many factors, including the size of the project.
-Small projects might allocate 20% of the timeline to testing, while larger projects may take up around 40%.
+The time and effort to test your software depend on many factors, including the size of the project.
+Small projects might allocate 20% of the timeline to software testing services, while larger projects may take up around 40%.

 What is the current demand for software developers?